mongodb-ps/ce-docker-mongodb-enterprise/README.md

 Note the MongoDB relies on Ops Manager to start.

 ## How does it work
+### The Ops Manager Container
-Ops Manager doesn't provide pre-compiled version for ARM64 platform thus can't be run on Macbook M1/M2 series.
-However, Ops Manager is a Java application, which is capable to run on ARM64 platform.
+Ops Manager doesn't provide pre-compiled package for ARM64 platform thus can't be run on Macbook M1/M2 series.
+However, Ops Manager is a Java application, which is platform independent.
 The only problem is the JDK included in the package is for x86_64 platform.
-The script uses the pre-compiled Ops Manager package for Ubuntu, removes `jdk` folder, then link ARM64 openjdk-11 as a replacement.
+The script uses the pre-compiled Ops Manager tarball for Ubuntu, removes `jdk` folder, then symbol link ARM64 openjdk-17 as a replacement.
 This is enough to resolve the jdk issue.
+For the Ops Manager to access AppDB, docker compose is used to let the 2 container run in the same network.
+For now the AppDB is a standalone instance.
+As well as Ops Manager.

+### The MongoDB Container
+Each container will have automation agent installed and started.
+You can specify how many containers to start by setting the number in the `config.sh`.
+All instances are started by docker compose so that they are in the same network.
+For the automation agent to work correctly, you need to properly configure the API key, project ID, and Ops Manager URL.
+Refer to the next chapter for details.

 ## Configuration